fly-apps/laravel-dictaphone/README.md

 3. Finally, the Livewire component [view uses Echo](https://github.com/fly-apps/laravel-dictaphone/blob/master/resources/views/livewire/recorder.blade.php#L37) to subscribe to the channel 'clips', and respond to the 'clipCreated' event

+### TLDR;important setups needed:

+Please make sure that the Reverb credentials are detectable from a .env file.
+For a Laravel Fly app, please refer to this [draft superfly/docs PR](https://github.com/superfly/docs/pull/1521/files) for how to make sure that those credentials are available during Vites' bundling of the Laravel Fly app's assets.